ezetap/client-sdk-android/release/README.md

 Brings Android Nougat support.
 Please read out the steps to integrate carefully.

+## Version 1.0.12

+Added a new file provider which will be exclusive for Ezetap Android SDK.

 ### How to upgrade:
 IMPORTANT- If your project's targetSdkVersion is higher or equal to 23(Android 6.0 Marshmallow) please add Android support library v4 to your Android project from <a href="http://developer.android.com/tools/support-library/setup.html">here.</a> The Android support libraries are not required if your project's targetSdkVersion is lesser than 23.